If you want to get your high school equivalency credential in Alabama, you will have to take and pass the four individual subtests of the GED test.

 Where are Alabama GED practice tests?

 There are no separate GED practice tests for Alabama students.
+The GED exam is the same across the nation.
 You can use GED practice tests that are published online and in GED prep books.

 Can I pass the GED test online in Alabama?